JMCCROWELL/designing-dungeons/docs/chapter10.md

 ---
-title: Chapter 10&#58; Formatting room descriptions
+title: Chapter 10&#58; Formatting Room Descriptions
 description: "This chapter teaches some essential techniques for formatting your prep notes so that they're easy to reference during play."
 nav_order: 10
 ---

-# Chapter 10: Formatting room descriptions
+# Chapter 10: Formatting Room Descriptions
 {: .no_toc }

 {: .note .callout}